pingcap/docs-cn/sql-statements/sql-statement-set-tiflash-mode.md

 ALTER TABLE test SET TIFLASH REPLICA 1;
 ```

-The default mode of the `test` table is Normal Mode.
-You can query the table mode with the following statement.
+The default option of the `test` table is Normal Mode.
+You can query the table option with the following statement.

 ```sql
 SELECT table_mode FROM information_schema.tiflash_replica WHERE table_name = 'test' AND table_schema = 'test'